scoxty/scoxty/README.md

 Welcome to my GitHub profile!
 Here's a bit about me:

-- 🔭 I'm a Computer Science student at Nanchang University.
+- 🔭 Computer Science graduate from Nanchang University.
-- ✨ Currently interning at ByteDance in the TikTok Shop.
+- ✨ Full-time Backend Engineer at ByteDance, working on TikTok Shop.
-- 🌱 Passionate about backend development and algorithms.
+- 🌱 Passionate about backend development and algorithms, constantly exploring new tech stacks.
-- 🏆 Participated in algorithm competitions, always ready for the next challenge.

 ---